Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 Just look at this disclosure from the VPN called Betternet:

 Remember, you get what you pay for.
 If you want to protect your passwords, then you look for the best password management software you can afford (they’re all pretty cheap).
 If you want true privacy and anonymity online, then you look for a reasonably priced VPN.

 2. Fake VPNs – Claims that are Just too Good to Be True

 Some companies advertise themselves as a VPN service, but they don’t actually provide even the basics.
 Of initial concern is that they frequently don’t bother to encrypt your Internet traffic.
 This means that everything you do online is exposed to your ISP, third parties, the government and hackers.

 In addition, a VPN that’s a fake may inject malware into your system.
 With this software in place, the VPN is able to use the data they collect from your online habits to send you targeted ads and spam email.
 They could hijack your accounts, lock up your computer with ransomware or steal your banking information and other private data.
-It pays to review the cyber security risks existing today; be on the lookout for any new attack vectors that hackers or bad actors use to infiltrate systems.
+It pays to review the dangerous cyber security risks existing today; be on the lookout for any new attack vectors that hackers or bad actors use to infiltrate systems.

 When a VPN isn’t genuine, they may make your computer part of a botnet.
 A “botnet” is a series of devices that are Internet-enabled.
 Each is infected with malicious software and can be used and controlled by a third party without the owner’s knowledge.
 This means that the VPN can now sell your bandwidth to any buyers.

 A VPN that’s run by crooks may also keep all of your personal data so that they can sell it to someone else.